magneticio/vamp.io/content/what/usecases.md

 ## Create a responsive website
 _“We need to upgrade the web frontend to make it responsive”_
-Developing a responsive web frontend traditionally requires a large investment of hours and extensive testing before you can go live (think of all the browser versions, screen sizes, resolutions...).
-Before you launch, it's hard to predict how your users will respond - will it actually convert?
+Developing a responsive web frontend is a major undertaking, traditionally requiring a large investment of hours.
+Even with extensive testing, it's hard to predict how your users will respond until you go live - will it actually convert?

-Vamp offers an alternative.
-Using canary release, the same project can be introduced to users with __minimal investment of hours__ and __increased certainty__.
+Vamp offers a smart alternative.
+Use a canary release to introduce the new frontend to a selected cohort of users, requiring a minimal investment of hours and delivering real usage data.

-1. __Start small:__ You can build the new frontend for only one specific browser/resolution.
-Vamp will deploy the new frontend and route a percentage of supported users there (all other users continue to see the old version of your website).
+1. __Start small:__ Build the new frontend for only one specific browser/resolution.
+Vamp can deploy the new responsive frontend and route a percentage of supported users there (all other users will continue to see the old version of your website).
-2. __Optimise:__ With your new service in the hands of real users, you can measure actual results and optimise accordingly.
+2. __Optimise:__ With your new service in the hands of real users, you can measure actual data and optimise accordingly.
-3. __Scale up:__ Once you are satisified, you can use Vamp to develop and deploy one browser/resolution at a time.
+3. __Scale up:__ Once you are satisified, you can use Vamp to scale up the release, developing and deploying one browser/resolution at a time.

 ## Resolve incompatibilities after a (major) portal upgrade
 _“We upgraded the portal, our biggest client is running an unsupported browser”_
 Leaving an important client unable to access your services after a major release is a _big problem_.
 The traditional response would be to rollback the upgrade asap - if possible.

 Vamp offers a stress-free alternative.
-Using smart routing, compatibility issues for specific users/clients can be resolved while others continue to enjoy the benefits of your upgraded portal.
+Use smart routing to reslolve compatibility issues for specific users/clients while others enjoy the benefits of your upgraded portal.

 1. __Re-deploy:__ Vamp can redeploy the (containerised) previous version of your portal to run side by side with the upgraded version.
 2. __Activate smart routing:__ Vamp can route all users with a specific IP (or browser) to the previous version of the portal.
 Other clients will continue to see the upgraded portal.